eejahromi/EEJSelectMenu/swiftInstructions.md

 ![](screenshots/4.png)

-* Now Build your project to let the compiler know that you are using a bridging header
+* Now Build your project (Command + B) to let the compiler know that you are using a bridging header

-* Go to your brodging header file and import `EEJSelectMenu.h` file
+* Go to your bridging header file and import `EEJSelectMenu.h` file

 ![](screenshots/5.png)